Sumico/ttp/docs/source/Match Variables/Functions.rst

         }
     ]

-192.168.1.341/24 match result was invalidated as it is a not valid IP addrress.
+192.168.1.341/24 match result was invalidated as it is a not valid IP address.

 cidr_match
 ------------------------------------------------------------------------------